-We draw attention to Note 2 in the consolidated financial statements, which indicates that the Company is dependent upon its ability to generate product sales, negotiate agreements with upfront payments, raise additional funding from debt and equity financing and attain and maintain profitable operations.
-As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 2 of the consolidated financial statements, which describes events or conditions that indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.